NeonOdyssey/rdrp_admin/README.md

 Other scripts that are required for this script to run on your server:

-- [rdrp_logs](https://github.com/NeonOdyssey/rdrp_logs) - *this is used for logging to console and dedicated discord channels via webhooks*
+- [redemrp](https://github.com/RedEM-RP/redem_roleplay) - *if you would like this to be added to other frameworks feel free to DM me on discord*

+*P.S.
+This admin panel is also being developed for [Dokus Core](https://github.com/dokuscore)*

 ## Features